-What if Apophis hits Earth?
+What if Apophis did hit Earth?

-"We have run simulations of an impact between Apophis and Earth, but at 340 meters across, the outcome of an Apophis-scale impact with Earth is very uncertain," said Gareth Collins, a professor in the Department of Earth Science & Engineering at Imperial College London, United Kingdom.
+"We have run simulations of an impact between Apophis and Earth, but at 340 meters across, the outcome of an Apophis-scale impact with Earth is very uncertain," said Gareth Collins, a professor in the Department of Earth Science and Engineering at Imperial College London.
 "Size and speed are the main factors, but the nature of the target site is also important.

 "Unless an asteroid similar to Apophis hits Earth and we can measure the consequences, our program will remain a 'best guess' and subject to large uncertainties," Collins said.
-"But, close approaches do help us better understand asteroids and their likelihood of striking Earth in future."
+"But close approaches do help us better understand asteroids and their likelihood of striking Earth in future."

-"By watching how Apophis might shake, rattle and roll, even just by a tiny amount, we will learn how it is put together on its inside," Binzel said, similar to how seismic waves traveling through Earth, the moon and Mars have been used to figure out what's beneath their surfaces.
+"By watching how Apophis might shake, rattle and roll, even just by a tiny amount, we will learn how it is put together on its inside," Binzel said.
+It's similar to how seismic waves traveling through Earth, the moon and Mars have been used to figure out what's beneath their surfaces.
 "Interior structure for a potentially hazardous asteroid is something we have never measured before.
 Apophis might just give us that chance."